Self-employed tax deductions – Top 14 write-offs to benefit from

 Besides helping boost your business, many of these expenses will, in turn, be tax-deductible.

-How NEXT helps small businesses
+How NEXT helps small businesses grow

-You can complete an application, see your coverage options, get a quote, purchase insurance and get your certificate of insurance in less than 10 minutes.
+You can complete an application, see your coverage options, get a quote, buy insurance and get your certificate of insurance in less than 10 minutes.
 Our customized insurance packages allow you to mix and match policies to get just the right amount of coverage.

 Our licensed, U.S.-based insurance professionals are standing by if you have questions.